orenz/azauth/README.md

   ```
   const azauth=require('azauth');
   app.use(azauth.auth);
-  azauth.setOrigin('mydomain.com'); //this must match the host of your call back url
+  azauth.setOrigin('mydomain.com'); //this must match the host of your call back url, can also be a RegEx to match a group of domains
   ```

   That is all.